 A building designed to accommodate wireless connectivity is much more flexible than one with hard-wired cables.
 For instance, an open office space can easily accommodate 50 workstations without cabling required at each one.
 This makes the workspace cleaner, less cluttered, and easier to renovate in the future.

 To take advantage of the IoT, you need to set up a wireless network in your building.
 Small cell networks, similar to routers used in residential applications, or distributed antenna systems (DAS) are useful for providing wireless communications throughout a commercial building, large work site, or industrial area.

 Then, connect Wi-Fi devices to the network as you see fit, from thermostats and sprinkler systems to security cameras and lights.
 The ability to expand and modify the IoT gives you limitless mobile control over your workplace.

 Get Help Setting Up the Internet of Things

 The importance of seamless wireless coverage can’t be overstated.
 If there are weak signals anywhere in your facility, it could impact building security, safety, and operational efficiency.

 That’s why you should trust Corporate Technology Solutions to design and install wireless connectivity solutions best suited to meet your needs.
 We’ll analyze all aspects of your building’s network during a wireless site survey and produce a design that will serve as the backbone of your IoT system.

 Wireless is the wave of the future—don’t be left behind!
 Contact Corporate Technology Solutions to schedule the wireless communication services you need to get the Internet of Things set up in your commercial building.
-We serve businesses throughout the Southwest, including Arizona and Utah.
+We serve businesses throughout the Southwest, including Arizona.